MicrosoftDocs/kaizala-docs/Articles/Actions/get_started.md

 Create a ZIP file of the package with all of it's resources at the root of the package.

 Upload the package on the Kaizala Management Portal.
+After upload, Action is in Draft state

-6.  **Submit the Action for Approval**
+6.  **Stage the Draft Action**

-Submit the Action for approval by the Kaizala team.
+On the detail page of the Action version which is in draft state, Tap on 'Stage' button.
+Once an Action is staged, you can test & debug the Action

+7.  **Activate the Staged Action**

+Once an Action is in staged state, and has been tested successfully, you can activate the Action in your organization.
+Action moves to Active state.
+Other members in your organization can also add this Action to their respective groups.

-7.  **Publish the Action to respective groups or your tenancy**
+8.  **Add the Action to respective groups**

-Once approved, you can deploy the Action to groups or tenancy associated with your organization.
+Once Action is in Active state, you can deploy the Action to groups associated with your organization.